 Adoption of Investment Options.
 The Trustees/Custodians, or the County, shall work with the Plan Administrator to adopt various investment options for the investment of Plan assets.
 Additionally, the Trustees/Custodians or the County shall monitor and evaluate the appropriateness of those offerings by the Plan.
 The Trustees/Custodians or the County, may de-select options that are determined to be no longer appropriate.
 In the event options are de-selected, the Trustees/Custodians or County may move, or require Participants to move, account balances to an alternative investment option offered by the Plan.
 By exercising such right to select investment options or by failing to respond to notice to transfer from a de-selected option, Participants and their Beneficiaries agree that no Plan fiduciaries will be liable for any investment losses, or lost investment opportunity under the Plan.

 Designation of Fiduciaries.
 The Employer, Trustees/Custodians, and their designees are fiduciaries under the Plan.
-Each fiduciary has only those duties or responsibilities specifically assigned to him under the Plan or delegated to him in writing by another fiduciary.
+Each fiduciary has only those duties or responsibilities specifically assigned under the Plan or delegated in writing by another fiduciary.
 Each fiduciary may assume that any direction, information or action of another fiduciary is proper and need not inquire into the propriety of any such action, direction or information.
 Except as provided by law, no fiduciary will be responsible for the malfeasance, misfeasance or nonfeasance of any other fiduciary.

 Fiduciary Standards.